Caposele Harbour and Vindicio Beach

 Vindicio in Formia

 Near to Caposele is Vindicio.
 Here there is a pine grove and childrens park and play area.
 Along the front stretches a long promenade with many elegant holiday villas that overlook the sea.
+Across the bay you can see the Gaeta peninsular.
 There is also the Chapel of Stella Maris in Via Tito Scipione.
-Vindicio Beach has numerous colourful lido establishments and there is also a centre for water sports where you can hire canoes, small sailing boats, and equipment for wind and kite surfing.
+Vindicio Beach has numerous colourful lido establishments and there is also a centre for water sports where you can hire canoes, kayaks, small sailing boats, and equipment for wind, kite and bodysurfing.